 Aaron returns to Open Sky to utilize his interest and experience working with young people and families in the outdoors.
 He takes a relational approach and draws from his experience with dialectical behavioral therapy (DBT), which incorporates mindfulness techniques to help people cultivate meaningful relationships, as well as manage their own personal strengths and limitations.

 Aaron is easy to talk to, a good listener, compassionate, and understanding.
 His work prior to Open Sky was in self-exploration through yoga and meditation, which he continues to bring into his work today.

-When he is not working in the field, Aaron enjoys whitewater rafting, snowboarding, hiking, and mountain biking.
-He cherishes time spent with his family, including trips, conversations, and evenings on the town.
+Aaron is a new father, and becoming a parent has greatly deepened his sense of what it means to be a member in family therapy and the commitment and compassion required in bringing up a child.
+When he is not working in the field, Aaron enjoys snowboarding, cooking, whitewater rafting, hiking, and mountain biking.
+He cherishes time spent with his family, including trips, conversations, play, and evenings on the town.